Massive MIMO Radar for Target Detection: Concluding remarks and discussions

-This paper must be considered as the first attempt to apply the Massive MIMO paradigm \cite{massivemimobook} of communication systems to radar applications \cite{Bjornson2019a}.
-In Massive MIMO communications, linear combining and precoding schemes can entirely eliminate the interference as $N\to \infty$ even with imperfect knowledge of propagation channels \cite{BjornsonHS17}.
-We showed that a large-scale MIMO radar allows to obtain a target detector, which is robust to the unknown disturbance statistics.
-We foresee that further breakthroughs can be obtained by extending the Massive MIMO concept to other radar problems.
+In Massive MIMO communications, linear combining, and precoding schemes can entirely eliminate the interference as the number of antennas grows unboundedly even with imperfect knowledge of propagation channels.
+We showed that a large-scale MIMO radar yields a target detector, which is robust to the unknown disturbance statistics.
+We foresee that further breakthroughs can be obtained by extending the Massive MIMO concept to other radar problems \cite{Bjornson2019a}.
 Clearly, by using very large arrays for waveform design, one can radically improve the spatial diversity gain and spatial resolution for target detection, parameter estimation, and interference rejection.
-However, this is just the beginning of the story.
-Indeed, the lesson learned from the last decade of research in communications is that Massive MIMO is not merely a system with many antennas but rather a paradigm shift with regards to the modelling, operation, theory, and implementation of MIMO systems.
-Our vision is that these insights can be applied also to radars, and open a vibrant scientific field, revisit fundamental problems, and possibly enlarge the range of radar applications.
+However, the lesson learned from the last decade of research in communications is that Massive MIMO is not merely a system with many antennas but rather a paradigm shift with regards to the modelling, operation, theory, and implementation of MIMO systems.
+Our vision is that this paradigm can be applied also to radars, and open new research directions.

 \appendices